Everything Happens for a Reason / Todo pasa por algo

 This is what I'm talking about with "Matter over mind."
 When you do something because it's just what you do, it makes it a lot easier than muscling through it.
 Just shut your brain off and do it, and the brain will follow.

-Conquering Lust in Medellin, Colombia
+Conquering "la lujuria" in Medellin, Colombia

 What is lust?